MeelisM/astro-portfolio/README.md

 Ensure you have the following installed:

-    - Node.js
+    - Node.js (for Astro development)
-    - Terraform
+    - Terraform (for infrastructure)
-    - AWS CLI
+    - AWS CLI (configured with appropriate IAM persmissions)
-    - Cloudflare API token
+    - Cloudflare API token (for DNS management)

 ### Local Development